henu-lab/.github/profile/README.md

 # Hi there👋, We're henu-lab
-## A lab from Henan Univeristy, China.
+## A lab from Henan University, China.

 🌱 We're currently researching AI for Network/HPC/Security...